abhishekarya1/Hash-Define-myNotes/content/java/excep.md

 try(var f = new File("my.txt")){	}
 ```

-We can open resources in try and they get destroyed after `try` gets over.
+We can open resources in try and they get destroyed after `try` gets over even if there is a `catch` block.
 This destruction takes place as soon as `try` gets over and any `finally` will execute after that.
 Also, **the resources are closed in the reverse order in which they were created**.

 ```java
 try(var f = new File("my.txt"); var x = new File("foo.txt");){	}	// last semicolon is optional